progiez/nptel-assignment-answers/README.md

-# NPTEL Assignment Answers 2025 with Solutions (July-Dec)
+# NPTEL Assignment Answers 2025 with Solutions (Jan-Apr)

 NPTEL Assignment Answers and Solutions 2025 (Jan-Apr).
 Get Answers of Week 1 2 3 4 5 6 7 8 8 10 11 12 for all courses.
 This guide offers clear and accurate answers for your all assignments across various NPTEL courses